Soumili0/GCETTS_PROJECT/README.md

 spring.jpa.show-sql=true
 mvn test
 [ User ] ⇆ [ Thymeleaf Frontend ] ⇆ [ Spring Boot Backend ] ⇆ [ MySQL Database ]
-👩‍💻 Project Author

-Soumili Samanta – Sole Developer & Project Owner

-This project has been entirely designed, developed, and implemented by Soumili Samanta as part of an academic and learning-focused initiative.

-Future contributors are welcome 🚀